Christopher Charalambous family story

 Travelling to Miami to train with the Valente Brothers

-On Monday April 26th, Christopher walked into Valente Brothers Jiu jitsu Academy in north Miami beach.
+On Monday April 26th, Christopher walked into Valente Brothers Jiu jitsu Academy in North Miami beach.
+Training Monday to Saturday, he took over 80 classes in one month, learning throwing, grappling, striking, self-defence skills and philosophy (the 7-5-3 Code).

-Once Christopher came home to Chesterfield, United Kingdom, things were never the same, Christopher stopped training in Dronfield but continued with Tim in Matlock at Jesters.
+Once Christopher came home to Chesterfield, things were never the same.
+Christopher stopped training in Dronfield but continued with Tim in Matlock at Jesters.

-after seeing the way Pedro Valenteand others dedicated themselves to healthy eating and a healthy lifestyle in general, that would be his next journey before heading back to Miami in 2011.
+After seeing the way Pedro Valente and others dedicate themselves to healthy eating and a healthy lifestyle in general, that would be his next journey.

 Becoming a teacher

-Being a blue belt at the time, it was extremely hard to receive any credibility from potential students, but through out all the difficulties that surrounded him, and with the help of others, he made it work and is now teaching over 30 private classes a week and 4 hours of group classes on top of the privates each week.
+His teaching career began in September 2012, opening a school called Chesterfield Jiu-Jitsu.
+Teaching as a blue belt was extremely hard, he didn’t receive any credibility from potential students.
+Throughout all the difficulties that surrounded Him, and with the help of others, he made it work.
+In 2018, he teaches over thirty privates and four hours of group classes each week.

 Loyalty to the Valente Brothers

-He has rolled with Royler Gracie in a private class (Royler made short work of Christopher lol, but Royler Gracie taught Christoper some cool moves).
+Chris invested his life training with most of Helio Gracie’s family.
+He has rolled with Royler Gracie in a private class, Royler made short work of him, but taught Christopher some cool techniques in the process.